Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Related work

-In their respective original publications, most of the aforementioned reaction coordinates come with a proposed numerical scheme for their computation.
+Most of the aforementioned approaches to dynamically meaningful RCs come with a proposed numerical scheme for their computation.
 The committor function, which satisfies a backward Kolmogorov equation~\cite{e_towards_2006}, can be computed using numerical PDE solvers (although this was never proposed as a practical scheme and a vastly more efficient scheme was proposed soon-after~\cite{maragliano_string_2006}).
-Reaction coordinates based on transfer operator eigenfunctions (including TICA) can be computed by an eigendecomposition of a suitable discretization of that operator~\cite{dellnitz_approximation_1999, schutte_direct_1999, deuflhard_robust_2005, perez-hernandez_identification_2013}.
-Approaches that characterize reaction coordinates as parmetrization of some manifold use unsupervised manifold learning methods such as diffusion maps to learn the variables in an equation-free manner~\cite{singer_detecting_2009, froyland_computational_2014, bittracher_transition_2017, bittracher_dimensionality_2020}.
+RCs based on transfer operator eigenfunctions (including TICA) can be computed by an eigendecomposition of a suitable discretization of that operator~\cite{dellnitz_approximation_1999, schutte_direct_1999, deuflhard_robust_2005, perez-hernandez_identification_2013}.
+Approaches that characterize RCs as parametrization of some manifold use unsupervised manifold learning methods such as diffusion maps to learn the variables in an equation-free manner~\cite{singer_detecting_2009, froyland_computational_2014, bittracher_transition_2017, bittracher_dimensionality_2020}.

-Over time, deep-rooted relationships between the different reaction coordinates, as well as extensions and generalizations were discovered (see~\cite{klus_data-driven_2018} for a partial overview), which led to alternative and more efficient schemes for their computation.
-While a comprehensive listing would go beyond the scope of this article, we would like to point out an emerging trend in this development, namely the formulation of a variational principle for the respective reaction coordinate.
-There now exist variational approaches for the committor function~\cite{khoo_solving_2018}, the TICA coordinate~\cite{wehmeyer_time-lagged_2018}, and the transfer operator eigenfunctions~\cite{mardt_vampnets_2018}.
-The driving force behind this trend is of course the desire to profit from the spectacular performance that modern deep learning and neural network-based methods have demonstrated with regard to their generalization power, robustness to overfitting and seeming immunity to the curse of dimensionality~\cite{berner_modern_2021}.
+Over time, deep-rooted relationships between the different RCs, as well as extensions and generalizations were discovered (see~\cite{klus_data-driven_2018} for a partial overview), which led to alternative and more efficient schemes for their computation.
+While a comprehensive listing would go beyond the scope of this article, we want to point out an emerging trend in these efforts: the formulation of a variational principle for the respective RC.
+There now exist variational approaches for the committor function~\cite{khoo_solving_2018}, the TICA coordinate~\cite{wehmeyer_time-lagged_2018}, the transfer operator eigenfunctions~\cite{mardt_vampnets_2018}, and related dominant subspaces~\cite{RabbenRayWeber2020}.
+Alternative approaches try to maximize timescale separation between slow and fast processes via maximum caliber-based frameworks \cite{Tiwary2020}.
+The driving force behind this trend is of course the desire to profit from the impressive performance that modern deep learning and neural network-based methods have demonstrated with regard to their generalization power, robustness to overfitting and seeming immunity to the curse of dimensionality~\cite{berner_modern_2021}.